Reservoir computing: History

-The concept of reservoir computing stems from the use of recursive connections within neural networks to create a complex dynamical system.
+The first examples of reservoir neural networks demonstrated that randomly connected recurrent neural networks could be used for sensorimotor sequence learning, and simple forms of interval and speech discrimination.
+In these early models the memory in the network took the form of both short-term synaptic plasticity and activity mediated by recurrent connections.
+In other early reservoir neural network models the memory of the recent stimulus history was provided solely by the recurrent activity.
+Overall, the general concept of reservoir computing stems from the use of recursive connections within neural networks to create a complex dynamical system.
 It is a generalisation of earlier neural network architectures such as recurrent neural networks, liquid-state machines and echo-state networks.
 Reservoir computing also extends to physical systems that are not networks in the classical sense, but rather continuous systems in space and/or time: e.g. a literal "bucket of water" can serve as a reservoir that performs computations on inputs given as perturbations of the surface.
 The resultant complexity of such recurrent neural networks was found to be useful in solving a variety of problems including language processing and dynamic system modeling.
 However, training of recurrent neural networks is challenging and computationally expensive.
 Reservoir computing reduces those training-related challenges by fixing the dynamics of the reservoir and only training the linear output layer.

 A large variety of nonlinear dynamical systems can serve as a reservoir that performs computations.
 In recent years semiconductor lasers have attracted considerable interest as computation can be fast and energy efficient compared to electrical components.